ciena/ciena.saos10/docs/ciena.saos10.saos10_logical_ports_module.rst

 Synopsis
 --------
-- List of forwarding-domains.
-Forwarding domains are layer 2 forwarding domains to which various entities attach (flow-points, MPLS-PWs etc).
+- List of logical-ports..
+List of logical-ports.
+A Logical-Port can be mapped to an ETTP for a physical faceplate port, virtual-port etc. or it may map to multiple ETTPs in support of Agg Ports.